mlnbk/mlnbk_portfolio/README.md

 # Personal Portfolio - A Cosmic Code Showcase 🚀🌌🌟

 Welcome to my coding universe-themed portfolio, powered by React.
-This project showcases my software engineering journey and the projects I've created across various galaxies of interest.
+The project showcases my software engineering journey and the projects I've created across various galaxies of interest.

 ## Available Scripts